about

 and my Russian grandfather’s immigrant alias.

-My paintings, drawings and sculptural works involve collaborations with culturally relevant animals and plants, and/or contain organic, industrially made and ‘urban’ materials, often considered refuse, gathered from the land by hand or with my camera.
+My paintings, drawings and sculptural works involve collaborations with culturally relevant animals and plants, and/or contain organic, industrially made and ‘urban’ materials and imagery, often considered refuse, gathered from the land by hand or with my camera.
 I use the same culturally informed approach and process with all my materials, with the awareness that they are all gifts from the Earth and/or my Ancestors.

 My work houses paradox in both energy and aesthetic, often juxtaposing dispirit materials, genres, paradigms, technologies, and/or imagery; serenity/ferocity, balance/tension, recognizable/unknowable, comforting/uncanny, damage/healing, grief/joy, Indigenous/Settler, reverent/playful, physical/spiritual, linear/circular, expressionistic/geometric, aqueous/earthy, etc. At the heart of all this is a deep awareness of and concern with the need to re/balance feminine and masculine energies.

-The fem-centric aspects of my practice conjunctively include the embrace of the transformational potential contained in artful acts, images, objects and/or projects that exteriorize spiritually/culturally connected listening, seeing and creativity.
-My use of an abundance of water and washes of color, cathartic gestural lines, and the recurring chevrons and fields of circles that continue spiritually invoked Plains/Cree mark-making and adornment traditions are all examples of this.
+The fem-centric aspects of my practice conjunctively embrace the transformational potential of artful acts, images, objects and/or projects that exteriorize spiritually/culturally connected listening, seeing and creativity.
+My abundance of water and washes of color, cathartic gestural lines, and the recurring tribal geometries that continue spiritually invoked Plains/Cree mark-making and adornment traditions are all examples of this.
 These and other elements and layers within my artworks contain metaphoric and literal transmutation of the seemingly insurmountable into actions and artworks embodying resilience, lyricism and good medicine.